Sustainable Insurance Strategy

 Intervenor Fees Awarded: The total amount paid to intervenors in the past year.

-Average Time to Approve Rate Filings: The average time it takes to review and approve rate filings and the change in days from the previous quarter of the year compared to the 2024 average.
+Average Time to Approve Rate Filings: This is average time it takes to review and approve rate filings and the change in days from the previous quarter of the year compared to the 2024 average.
+In California's homeowners insurance market, the rate filing approval process is a critical regulatory function that ensures proposed insurance rates are fair and justified.
+The average time to approve rate filings varies based on several factors, including the complexity of the filing and whether there is third-party intervention.